chugelme/pandemonium/README.md

 - [ ]  Make checkpoints.
 - [ ]  Add text rendering functionality.
 (Maybe with FreeType?)
-- [ ]  Name the monsters.
-I am thinking "Fungal Mote" for this first type of monster.
 - [ ]  Add a pause menu.
 - [ ]  Tune enemies a bit more.
 - [ ]  Improve the collision detection algorithms so that we don't wind up with S class lag later on.